 - Monkeys: Like apes, almost always brown-furred with tan hands, feet, and faces.

 - Pigs: Usually pink, although in cartoons of the late 1920s and early 1930s, they may also be black with white facial "masks" and hooves.
+Light-colored pigs with large dark spots or blotches are also common, although "secondary" to the classic pink palette.

 - Raccoons: Usually gray or brown, with black facial "masks" and black rings around their tails.